Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 As we enter the realm of software terminology, words slowly start to lose their meaning.
 Testing jargon is exceptionally notorious in this regard, as it always seems to create a lot of confusion among developers.

-Coincidentally, the concept of test doubles also has no universally accepted interpretation.
-So if you asked a hundred different people what the distinction between fakes, mocks, and other types of substitutes is, [you would likely get a hundred different answers](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).
+The concept of test doubles is one such example, as it doesn't have a universally accepted interpretation despite its ubiquitous usage.
+If you went and asked a hundred people what the distinction between fakes, mocks, and other types of substitutes is, [you would probably end up with a hundred different answers](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).

-However, I think that this problem is mainly caused by the fact that the original definitions, [as they were introduced around two decades ago](https://en.wikipedia.org/wiki/Mock_object#Mocks.2C_fakes.2C_and_stubs), don't hold as much value in the context of modern software development anymore.
-Nowadays, when we say "mocking", we usually refer to the technique of creating dynamic replacements using frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.
+This problem likely stems from the fact that most of the popular definitions, for example [the ones introduced by Gerard Meszaros](https://martinfowler.com/bliki/TestDouble.html), suffer from being too abstract and largely outdated.
+Nowadays, the term "mocks" is not used to refer to a specific type of test doubles, but rather to a broader class of objects that can be created using frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.

-Such objects may not necessarily be mocks according to the original meaning, but there is very little practical benefit in acknowledging those technicalities.
-So to make matters simpler, we will stick to the more contemporary vocabulary.

-With this understanding, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
+According to this more colloquial meaning, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
 Although a mock object does implement the same interface as the actual component, that implementation is entirely superficial.

 In fact, **a mock is not intended to have valid functionality at all**.
-Its purpose is rather to mimic the outcomes of various operations, so that the system under test exercises the behavior required by the given scenario.
+Its purpose is rather to mimic the outcomes of various operations, so that the system under test exercises the behavior required by a given scenario.

 Besides that, mocks can also be used to record method calls, including the number of times they appear and the passed parameters.
 This makes it possible to observe any side-effects that take place within the system and verify them against expectations.